NIH Data Management and Sharing Policy

 - Justification:

-- Detailed budget with section labelled: “Data Management and Sharing Justification”.
+- Detailed budget justifications require a section labelled: “Data Management and Sharing Justification”.

 - If not requesting costs, include a statement that no costs are being requested for data management and sharing.